Bronya-Rand/DDLCModTemplate2.0/README.md

 ### Disclaimers
    - <u>Team Salvato</u>
       > The template code/files are designed for original DDLC fan games and mods that use DDLC assets with Ren'Py.
 It is not meant for non-DDLC projects.
 The DDLC Mod Template is not afilliated in anyway with Team Salvato.
-   - <u>GanstaKingofSA</u>
+   - <u>bronya_rand</u>
       > You may not use the template to make unofficial DDLC patchers, fixes, etc.

 ### **Credit Requirements**
 You must include a name credit in your mods' credits screen and/or `credits.txt` file.
 Below is a example credit you may use.
-   > This mod was made possible by GanstaKingofSA's DDLC Mod Template 2.0: https://github.com/GanstaKingofSA/DDLCModTemplate2.0
+   > This mod was made possible by bronya_rand's DDLC Mod Template 2.0: https://github.com/GanstaKingofSA/DDLCModTemplate2.0

 By default a credits screen is enabled in-game, either in the Extras screen or as a button in-game if the Extras screen is disabled.

 Optional but very appreciated credits that you can also add are
-   1. A custom splash screen that features the Team Salvato logo (and/or your mod logo) and a `GanstaKingofSA` logo (which can be found [here](.github/IMAGES/Logos)).
+   1. A custom splash screen that features the Team Salvato logo (and/or your mod logo) and a `Bronya Rand` logo (which can be found [here](.github/IMAGES/Logos)).
-   2. A small mention in the game's disclaimer saying that this mod was not possible without using GanstaKingofSA's mod template.
+   2. A small mention in the game's disclaimer saying that this mod was not possible without using bronya_rand's mod template.
-   3. A presplash screen that contains a `GanstaKingofSA` logo (which can be found [here](.github/IMAGES/Logos)).
+   3. A presplash screen that contains a `Bronya Rand` logo (which can be found [here](.github/IMAGES/Logos)).
    4. Present a custom idea to me for approval either through Discord or Reddit.

 ### Template Features